realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

       - Abstract Factory Pattern
       - Visitor Pattern
       - Command Pattern
+      - Builder Pattern considered too clumsy, the "Fluent" pattern is preferred
-      - Builder Pattern, fluent pattern is preferred (`return` the object passed-in to allow for chaining of method calls.)
+        - "Fluent Pattern" is where an `object` is modified and returned to the caller to allow for "method chaining."

     > 10 Design Patterns Explained in 10 Minutes
     > - https://www.youtube.com/watch?v=tv-_1er1mWI
     > Patterns, Anti-Patterns, and Refactoring